 Mercy lives with Mr. and Mrs. Watson.
 They feed her buttered toast and take her for drives in their convertible.
 One night, Mercy gets scared and decides to sleep with Mr. and Mrs. Watson.
 Can you imagine what happens next?
 Hilarious and quirky, this is a fun series filled with many amazing adventures and excellent illustrations.

 A Topps League Story: Book One: Jinxed! by Kurtis Scaletta illustrated by Eric Wight

 This is a wholesome beginning chapter book that will appeal to readers even if they don’t love baseball as much as Chad, the main character.
 He’s thrilled to be a bat boy for the summer but can’t understand why his classmate Dylan isn’t as thrilled.
 Nor can Chad figure out how to help his favorite player who can’t seem to stop all his bad luck.
 Is he jinxed?

 The Vanishing Coin (Magic Shop Series) by Kate Egan and Mike Lane, illustrated by Eric Wight

 Strongheart: Wonder Dog of the Silver Screen by Candace Fleming, illustrated by Eric Rohmann

-You will love this story about a real dog’s life.
+Boys (and girls) will love this story about a real dog’s life.
 From his beginnings as a maltreated German police dog to subsequent adoption and new life as a beloved movie star, this suspenseful story is filled with both love and hope along with false accusations and jail time.
 Readers will zip through this heart-warming story with fascination; dog lovers will be extra impressed with this German Shepard’s incredible story.
-Fantastic black-and-white illustrations throughout and easier text, make me think this is about 2nd or 3rd grade reading level.
+Fantastic black-and-white illustrations throughout and easier text, make me think this is about the 2nd or 3rd grade reading level.

 Dolphin Rescue (Animal Planet Adventures #1) by Catherine Nichols